Eggless Pumpkin Pie

 - Use a glass pie plate: This is helpful so that you can check the bottom of the pie to make sure it’s not burnt (or burning).

 - Use pie weights: while it’s not necessary, you can use them when baking the crust to make sure it bakes up evenly.
+If you don’t have pie weights, an oven-proof bowl, plate, etc. that fits into the crust works well to weigh it down.

 - Use canned pure pumpkin: Make sure to use this and not pumpkin pie filling, as the two are not the same.